maxstocklin/philosophers/README.md

 ## Contributing

-MiniShell is an open-source project, and contributions are always welcome!
+Philosophers is an open-source project, and contributions are always welcome!
 If you have any bug reports, feature requests, or questions, please open an issue on this GitHub repository.